 Steer has prepared this material for South East Local Enterprise Partnership.
 This material may only be used within the context and scope for which Steer has prepared it and may not be relied upon in part or whole by any third party or be used for any other purpose.
 Any person choosing to use any part of this material without the express and written permission of Steer shall be deemed to confirm their agreement to indemnify Steer for all loss or damage resulting therefrom.
-Steer has prepared this material using profes Partnership to the validity of the results and conclusions made.
+Steer has prepared this material using profes part of the suiting information available to it at the time and as such any new information could alter the validity of the results and conclusions made.